anncli/GRiD_Demo/README.md

 An example of this use case can be found in the implementation of KKT systems solvers in [MPCGPU](https://github.com/A2R-Lab/MPCGPU/tree/0efde8c63c38465bba630ba569c4f8a30c1b009c).

 ## Installation
-This package contains submodules!
+This package contains several layers of submodules!
 Make sure to run `git submodule update --init --recursive` after cloning.

 ### Building GRiD Python